GeekGuin/GitUsage/git_commit/git_commit.md

 `git commit -m "commit changes message"`

-Saves the files from the staging area on the repository.
+Saves the files from the staging area to the repository.